OSGP/Documentation/Architecture/Messageflow.md

+# Messageflow examples
-# This are some examples how an messages flows in the open smart grid platform.
+This are some examples how an messages flows in the open smart grid platform.

-## Message Flow – Request/Acknowledge/Poll
+## Message Flow:  Request/Acknowledge/Poll

  ![Message flow](./Messageflow-1-poll.png "Request/Acknowledge/Poll")